 EPS = ($3,120,000,000 – $200,000,000) / 283,400,000 = $10.30

 The EPS value is commonly used in methods of company valuation, as you can see in our discounted cash flow calculator and price-earnings ratio calculator.

 In the stock market, to find great investment opportunities, you look for companies with high earnings per share growth.
 Specifically, you should look for companies reporting over 10% EPS compound annual growth rate.
 Find out this value with our earnings per share growth calculator.

 In the stock market, if you are sure of your investment, you can try to reduce your average cost per share.
 Then, any later return on the investment will be higher because it would be compared to a smaller investment cost.

 You also have to consider your company operating efficiency.
 One way of doing that is to measure the EBITDA margin.
 Remember, you should look for a positive EBITDA margin, which is growing.
 That indicates a company that is doing better and better over time and might give you a considerable ROI in the near future.
 You can obtain its value with our EBITDA margin calculator.

-When finding stocks that show constant earnings per share growth, you will realize that they have high stock beta.
+When finding stocks that show constant earnings per share growth, you will realize that they have a high stock beta.
 Don't be surprised; it's normal.
 Just be aware that during bull markets, such stocks will not only provide you better returns than the stock average but also will come with a larger drawdown in a market crash.

 Another way of making money in the stock market is by buying call or put options.
 With a stock that shows impressive earnings per share growth, we recommend you consider buying call options.
 Contrarily, if the EPS growth is contracting, you might consider purchasing a put option.
 Our call option calculator estimates how much profit/loss you can make with this.